cornelisser/TriloTracker/documentation/effects.md

 *Only available in version 0.12.2*

 #### <a name='b0y---reset-adjust'></a>B00 - Reset adjust
-Resets the fine adjustment of the Envelope period.
+Resets the fine adjustment of the Envelope period. y value is ignored.

 #### <a name='b1y---adjust-up'></a>B1y - Adjust up
-Fine adjust to the envelope period.
+Fine adjust ($0 - $F) on top of the auto generated envelope period.
+Only works when type is set to 1 or 2.

 #### <a name='b2y---adjust-down'></a>B2y - Adjust down
-Fine adjust to the envelope period.
+Fine adjust ($0 - $F) on top of the auto generated envelope period.
+Only works when type is set to 1 or 2.

 #### <a name='bey---type'></a>BEy - Type
+With the auto envelope effect the envelope period is calculated using the ratio to be in sync with channel tone.
+This way interesting sounds can be created.

+The type has 3 settings:
-BE0 - Disable auto envelope ratio.
-Uses the Envelope period set using 8xy and 9xy BE1 - Channel to Envelope ratio
+BE0 - Disables auto envelope ratio.
+Uses the Envelope period set using 8xy and 9xy.
+BE1 - Enables Envelope ratio calculation (Chan = Tone, Env = Tone/(2^ratio)).
+This type creates a more 'spacious' effect.
-BE2 - Envelope to Chan ratio
+BE2 - Enables Chan ratio calculaton (Chan = Tone*(2^ratio), Env = Chan).
+This type is more acurate than type 1.

 #### <a name='b1y---ratio'></a>BFy - Ratio
-Value (0-7) sets the ratio (nr of octaves)
+Value (0-7) sets the ratio for the auto envelope calculation.
+Each ratio step represents 1 octave.
+Ratio 0 - Envelope and Channel will have the same period value.
+Ratio 2 - Envelope and Channel will differ 2 octaves.

 ### <a name='cxy---scc-morph'></a>Cxy - SCC morph
 <sup>Secondary effect **[SCC only]**</sup><br>